StoglRobotics/ros_team_workspace/docs/guidelines/development.rst

 This documents proposes development guidelines to increase work efficiency and synergy within the rest of the team.

 **NOTE**: All the proposal here are the results of authors' personal experiences.
-Saying that, if you have any idea to make them better you are very wellcome to create a PR.
+Saying that, if you have any idea to make them better you are very welcome to create a PR.

 Overview
 =========